Trump expected to withdraw from Paris climate agreement

 The decision would be a significant foreign policy break with nearly every other nation on earth and a major reversal of the Obama administration's efforts on climate change.

-Trump met Tuesday with a key voice advocating for withdrawal, Environmental Protection Agency Administrator Scott Pruitt.
-He meets Wednesday with Secretary of State Rex Tillerson, who supported remaining in the deal.
+Trump met Tuesday with a key voice advocating for withdrawal, Environmental Protection Agency administrator Scott Pruitt.
+He is set to meet Wednesday with Secretary of State Rex Tillerson, who supports remaining in the deal.

 The precise mechanism for withdrawal hasn't yet been determined, but Trump has made clear he plans to fulfill his campaign promises to withdraw.

-A formal announcement is expected at some point this week.
+A formal announcement is expected at some point this week -- Trump tweeted Wednesday: "I will be announcing my decision on the Paris Accord over the next few days.
+MAKE AMERICA GREAT AGAIN!"

 The officials cautioned the plans could change until Trump makes his decision public.

 The administration's decision comes after months of internal debate and speculation about what Trump, who campaigned on leaving the deal, would do once he took office.